 Consultation and involvement from members of the public is expected for all NIHR-funded projects.
 The Funding Committee will be looking for evidence that this is planned within the project in a way that will make an effective and meaningful contribution to the research.
-More information on public involvement in research can be found on the INVOLVE website.
+More information on public involvement in research can be found on the Learning for Involvement website.

 - Contact us – We encourage potential applicants to call or email us with questions regarding their proposal – email: email@example.com / 24 hour answer phone: +44 (0)23 8059 9697

-- Research Design Service (RDS) – For applicants based in England, the RDS is funded by the Department of Health to provide high quality methodological support for researchers applying for NIHR funding
+- Research Support Service (RSS) (this was previously supported by the Research Design Service) – for applicants based in England, the RSS is funded by the Department of Health to provide high quality methodological support for researchers applying for NIHR funding

 - We encourage you to watch a video from the Prioritisation Committee on ‘Engaging and responding to the public health community’